-This module will give you the chance to carry out an extended piece of research from a wide range of options based on your interests.
-A member of academic staff will supervise you in designing, carrying out, analysing, and writing up your research.
+This module will give you the chance to carry out an extended piece of research based on your interests.
+A member of academic staff will supervise you in designing, carrying out, analysing, and writing up your project.
 The work will be either empirical or computational in nature to test a hypothesis which can be original, or you can extend or replicate an existing study.

 Cognitive Development and Autism

 You will cover modern version of nativist and empiricist theories of cognitive development.
-It will also give you an overview of current theories which have been proposed to explain Autism Specturm Disorder.
-The module will provide an evaluation of these theories using behavioural, clinical and neurophysiological evidence from a range of domains including drawing and musical skills (savant skills), scientific knowledge, maths, social learning (trust and imitation) and social motivation.
+This module will also give you an overview of current theories which have been proposed to explain Autism Specturm Disorder.
+It will provide an evaluation of these theories using behavioural, clinical and neurophysiological evidence from a range of domains including drawing and musical skills (savant skills), scientific knowledge, maths, social learning (trust and imitation) and social motivation.
+You will have two hours of lectures per week for this module.

 Forensic and Mental Health